AthDGC: An Open Diachronic Greek Treebank with Indo-European Parallels

 Publication date 2026-05-29 (v0.4.0 source-code snapshot on Zenodo)

-Release status v0.4 is samples-only on the public site; full annotated partitions are under audit on GRNET ARIS and will ship at v0.5
+Release status v0.4 is samples-only on the public site; the full annotated partitions are under audit on GRNET ARIS and release at v0.5

 3.1 Open-access source provenance

 Every primary source text in AthDGC is open-access (public domain, CC-BY, CC-BY-SA, or equivalent).
 The annotation layer is AthDGC-original and released under CC-BY-4.0.
-The open-access chain is preserved from input through annotation to distribution.
+Accordingly, the open-access chain is preserved from input through annotation to distribution.

 Period Source archive Licence